The Role of Data Science in Predicting Demand and Managing Phantom Inventory

 One of the most common and notorious reason for phantom inventory is shrinkage, where loss of product happens due to theft or fraud.
 Today, shrinkage is at an all-time high at 1.6%, with over 15% of retailers experiencing more than 3% shrinkage, according to the National Retail Federation.
 Errors in recording products received, damaged goods, sales, and more also lead to phantom inventory.

-Inaccurate future demand prediction: When a product has phantom inventory, it is likely to see no scans or ‘significantly lower than usual’ scans.
-Retailers might assume this is due to extraneous factors causing sales drop, leading to inaccurate forecast of future demand.
+- Inaccurate future demand prediction and demand forecasting: When a product has phantom inventory, it is likely to see no scans or ‘significantly lower than usual’ scans.
+Retailers might assume this is due to extraneous factors causing sales drop, leading to inaccurate forecast of future demand and demand forecasting.

 Despite significant direct and indirect revenue leakage, most retailers leave the phantom inventory problem unaddressed due to: